 I like to grow tomato plants in my container garden but they do need a lot of water to grow well.
 I wanted to go on vacation so I researched how long the tomato plants can survive without water.

-Tomato plants can go without water for 36 hours when planted in a container or garden soil.
+Tomato plants can go without water for 3 days when planted in a container or garden soil.
+Tomato plants can go without water for 1 week when planted in soil.
 You want to avoid doing this because it causes stress to the plant which affects its growth.
-You can use a self-watering container or drip-irrigation system to prevent this problem.
+Check the plants every 1-2 days.

 Like most fruiting plants, tomatoes need a lot of water to thrive.
 They’re not very drought tolerant, so regular watering is a must.